The Excel IMCOS Function

 The format of the functions are shown in the spreadsheet on the left and the resulting values are shown in the spreadsheet on the right.

-Further information and examples of the Excel Imcos function can be found on the Microsoft Office website
+Further information and examples of the Excel Imcos function are provided on the Microsoft Office website

 If you get an error from the Excel Imcos Function, this is likely to be one of the following: